Pulover/Class_LV_Rows/README.md

 * **Hwnd** - Hwnd of the ListView to be removed.

 ## Handle.SetHwnd()
-Selects a previously inserted ListView, optionally copying the data, history and groups from another Hwnd.
+Selects a previously inserted ListView or adds it to the handle and selects it, optionally copying the data, history and groups from another Hwnd.

 ### Return
 No return value.

 ### Parameters
-* **Hwnd** - Hwnd of a previously inserted ListView to be selected.
+* **Hwnd** - Hwnd of a ListView to be selected.
+If the hwnd is not found, it will be added to the handle and selected.
 * **NewData** - Hwnd of a previously inserted ListView whose data, history and groups will be copied to the one being selected.

 ## Handle.GetData()